Overhead Costs: A Complete Guide for Service Businesses

 Not only will this reduce overhead costs for vehicle payments and insurance, but maintenance and repair costs as well.

 The same goes for vehicles.
-If it makes sense to lease instead of own when you’re first starting out, give it a shot.
+If leasing instead of owning makes sense when you’re first starting out, try it.

 8. Stay on top of costs